NilsCoding/mvn-git-hash-property/readme.md

 When the target project does not contain any GIT information or the GIT hash cannot be determined for other reasons, you can optionally specify the `fallbackValue` property and then this value will be used for the property value.
 This can be useful when the GIT hash is used in filtered resources because the non-existing variable would then not be replaced and a `${git_hash}` text can be present in the resource content.

+### branchPropertyName

+Since version 1.1.0 you can optionally specify `branchPropertyName` that will be filled with the branch name.
+If no branch name was detected, the fallback value from `fallbackBranchValue` will be used if not empty itself.

+### fallbackBranchValue

+Since version 1.1.0 you can optionally define a fallback value using `fallbackBranchValue` for when no branch name was detected.

 ### copyright / license